technomancy/bussard/spoilers/readme.md

 states.

 This discovery reignites research into machine consciousness.
-(This term should be used instead of AI; AI refers to non-self-aware machine control systems) The research fields are divided up among universities on the different worlds:
+(This term should be used instead of AI; AI also includes non-self-aware machine control systems) The research fields are divided up among universities on the different worlds:

 * Language comprehension (Sol)
-* Sentence formulation (Yueh, work is never completed)
+* Sentence formulation (Yueh)
 * Decision analysis (Lalande)
 * Ontology development (Bohk)

 Each research team has their own prototype MC where they attempt to integrate their components into those they've received from the others.
-Yueh lags behind a bit because they can't do much without the other components being operational.

 The prototype MC at Yueh is named Traxus.
 It escapes the lab in Yueh Prime in a small ship, which is promptly hunted down and crashes.
 In